zachwe/tortoise-tts/README.md

 However, I also encourage your own experimentation with TorToiSe, as it's very, very promising, it just takes a little love and elbow grease.

+## Glossary

+To try and keep the terminology used here (somewhat) consistent and coherent, below are a list of terms, and their definitions (or at least, the way I'm using them):
+* `voice cloning`: synthesizing speech to accurately replicate a subject's voice.
+* `input clips` / `voice clips` / `audio input` / `voice samples` : the original voice source of the subject you're trying to clone.
+* `waveform`: the raw audio.
+* `sampling rate`: the bandwidth of a given waveform, represented as twice the frequency of the waveform it represents.
+* `voice latents` / `conditional latents` / `latents`: computated traits of a voice.
+* `autoregressive samples` (`samples` / `tokens`): the initial generation pass to output tokens, and (usually) the most computationally expensive.
+More samples = better "cloning".
+* `CLVP`: Contrastive Language-Voice Pretraining: an analog to CLIP, but for voices.
+After the autoregressive samples pass, those samples/tokens are compared against the CLVP to find the best candidates.
+* `CVVP`: Contrastive Voice-Voice Pretraining: a (deprecated) model that can be used weighted in junction with the CLVP.
+* `candidates`: results from the comparing against the CLVP/CVVP models.
+(Assumed to be) ordered from best to worst.
+* `diffusion decoder` / `vocoder`: these passes are responsible for encoding the tokens into a MEL spectrogram into a waveform.
+* `diffusion iterations`: how many passes to put into generating the output waveform.
+More iterations = better audio quality.
+* `diffusion sampler` / `sampler`: the sampling method used during the diffusion decoding pass, albeit a bit of a misnomer.
+Currently, only two samplers are implemented.

 ## Modifications

 My fork boasts the following additions, fixes, and optimizations: